jcoliz/WindowsAiEdgeLabCV/README.md

 Refer to this guide: [Deploy Azure IoT Edge modules from Visual Studio Code](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-vscode)

 1. In VS Code, open the "Azure IoT Hub Devices" pane.
-2. Locate the device there named "ai-edge-lab-device".
+2. Locate the device there named according to the edge device name from when you created it in the hub.
 3. Right-click on that device, then select "Create deployment for single device".
 4. Choose the deployment.json file you edited in the step above.
 5. Press OK